jake-figma/codepen-as-figma-plugin-sandbox/README.md

 This is a demo of how you can use a CodePen embed as a Figma plugin sandbox.

-This functionality currently requires to pens.
+This functionality currently requires two pens.

 - The first is a pen that is the embedded editor for the sandbox.
 It contains some boilerplate code.
   - In this demo, that pen is [codepen.io/jak_e/pen/dyBmqPm/624e81d0cdc8605f9724c2cbac560754](https://codepen.io/jak_e/pen/dyBmqPm/624e81d0cdc8605f9724c2cbac560754)